Pros and Cons of Homeschooling

 Cons of Homeschooling

 Now, before you think homeschooling is all roses, there are some cons as well.
 It’s not perfect, and sometimes it can be difficult.
+There are going to be things homeschoolers miss out on because they’re at home.

-You never get a break
+1. You never get a break

 When I was teaching, I would have frequent parent-teacher conferences.
-Parents were always surprised when I would tell them how much I enjoyed their child in class, because they apparently weren’t so well-behaved at home!
+Parents were always surprised when I would tell them how much I enjoyed their child in class because they weren’t so well-behaved at home!
+That can be true for homeschooling.
+You and your child have to work together not just about chores or sibling relationships, but also for their homeschooling education.

-Your kids don’t get as much social time
+3. Your kids don’t get as much social time

 But don’t get me wrong – we do have social time!
 We go to co-op classes, choir, gymnastics, museum classes, park days, playdates, and more.
 But it isn’t as much time in a social setting the way public school is.
 If you live in a smaller area with fewer homeschoolers, then that can limit your child’s socializing a bit.